Customer Experience & Engagement Summit

 - Understanding the role of data and analytics in enabling great customer experience

 - Sharing ROI insights – how did the organization grow by implementing a customer culture

 - Downfalls of not keeping up with customer trends – sharing the value that was lost and how to avoid this

-While digital assistants are essential for companies moving forward, their true value will only be realised by hiring them as we would a human employee.
+While digital assistants are essential in delivering premium, personalised customer engagements, their true value can only be realised when viewing and hiring them as we would human employees.